Britain's banking regulator ditches review of industry culture

 It follows the departure of Martin Wheatley, seen by some in the sector as a regulatory hardliner, as the FCA's chief executive in July, and a dilution of impending rules to hold senior bankers to account for regulatory breaches.

-However, public antipathy to the industry remains high as banks globally fight to improve their reputation after market-rigging scandals, including in currency rates and interest rate benchmarks, which have led to multi-million pound fines for the likes of Barclays (BARC.L) and HSBC (HSBA.L).
+However, public antipathy to the industry remains high as banks globally fight to improve their reputation after market-rigging scandals, including in currency rates and interest rate benchmarks, which have led to multi-million pound fines for the likes of Barclays and HSBC.

 After announcing plans for a thematic review in March, the FCA had undertaken initial work on the project, before deciding that publishing the report was not the most effective way to handle the issue, a source familiar with the matter said.